-Down, down, down we descend, 103 metres below the surface of the French Dordogne on an adventure to discover what lies beneath at Gouffre de Padirac, just like explorer Edouard-Alfred Martel.
+Down, down, down we descend, 103 metres below the surface of the French Dordogne on an adventure to discover Gouffre de Padirac, Europe’s most famous cave.

-This is Europe’s most famous cave, visited by more than 24 million people.
-Our guide tells us that in July, the peak month for visitation, more than 7,000 people a day take the tour.
+This popular cave, first known as the Devil’s Hole, has been visted by more than 24 million people since its discovery and our guide tells us that in July, the peak month for visitation, more than 7,000 people a day take the tour.
 We are here in October and there are no queues and plenty of space to move around.

 Another lift down and more walking until we come across the underground river and the tour proper starts.